White Lady

 A depiction of John Dee (1527–1608) and Edward Kelley invoking a spirit.

-A White Lady (or woman in white) is a type of female ghost.
-She is typically dressed in a white dress or similar garment, reportedly seen in rural areas and associated with local legends of tragedy.
+A White Lady (or woman in white) is a type of female ghost, typically dressed in a white dress or similar garment, reportedly seen in rural areas and associated with local legends of tragedy.
 White Lady legends are found in many countries around the world.
 Common to many of these legends is an accidental or impending death, murder, or suicide and the theme of loss, betrayed by a husband or fiancé, and unrequited love.

+Although the details differ, many White Lady traditions share recurring themes of untimely death, grief, betrayal, or unfulfilled love.
+In numerous accounts, the White Lady is believed to be the spirit of a woman who died through murder, suicide, accident, or abandonment.
+Some legends portray her as a silent apparition or an omen of misfortune, while others describe encounters in which she asks travelers for assistance before mysteriously disappearing.

 Global versions

 In popular medieval legend, a White Lady is fabled to appear by day as well as by night in a house in which a family member is soon to die.
 They also appear within photos just before or after death.
 According to The Nuttall Encyclopædia, these spirits were regarded as the ghosts of deceased ancestors.

 Brazil

 Called Dama Branca or Mulher de Branco in Portuguese, the Brazilian Lady in White is said to be the ghost of a young woman who died of childbirth or violent causes.
 According to legend, she appears as a pale woman in a long white dress or a sleeping gown.
 Although usually speechless, she will occasionally recount her misfortunes.
 The origins of the myth are not clear.
 Luís da Câmara Cascudo's Dicionário do Folclore Brasileiro (Brazilian Folklore Dictionary) proposes that the ghost is related to the violent deaths of young white women who were murdered by their fathers or husbands in an "honor" killing.
 The most frequent reasons for these honor killings were adultery (actual or suspected), denial of sex, or abuse.
 Monteiro Lobato, in his book Urupês describes a young woman starved to death by her husband because he suspected she was in love with a black slave and only gave her the stewed meat of his corpse for food.